Notice of Assessment: An Overview

 What Is a Notice of Assessment?

-A notice of assessment (NOA) gets sent by the Canada Revenue Agency (CRA) on an annual basis to taxpayers.
-The assessment details how much income tax the taxpayer owes.
-As well, it will include specific details about their tax credit, any income tax already paid, and the total amount of their tax refund.
+A notice of assessment (NOA) gets sent by the Canada Revenue Agency (CRA) on an annual basis to taxpayers after the tax return has been filed.
+The assessment details the tax payers’ tax deductions and credits, any income tax deducted from paychecks, and the final amount of their tax owed or tax refund.

 When you receive an assessment notice, it will also include a handful of other deductions and figures depending on where you’re located.
-For example, eligible exemptions could include total nonrefundable federal tax credits, deductions from total income, or the British Columbia non refundable federal tax credit.
+For example, eligible exemptions could include total nonrefundable federal tax credits, deductions from total income, or the British Columbia non refundable provincial individual tax credit.

 How to a Obtain Notice of Assessment